house-of-blackheads-riga-photo

 5. Indulge in contemporary Latvian cuisine

 One of the biggest surprises that Riga had in store for me was the quality of its culinary scene.
 Young Latvian chefs are making their mark in the capital, mixing traditional Latvian ingredients with contemporary styles.
 Don’t miss the culinary magic at 3 Pavaru Restorans located in the historic Jacob’s Barracks in the Old Town – this was my personal highlight in Riga!
-Other restaurants serving gorgeous contemporary Latvian cuisine I can recommend include the cozy Muusu (in the Art Nouveau district), Valtera and the fabulous Le Dome Fish Restaurant (in the Dome Hotel), the last two are located in Miesnieku Street in the Old Town.
+Other restaurants serving delicious Latvian cuisine include the fabulous Le Dome Fish Restaurant (in the Dome Hotel) and Rozengrals (in a medieval vault) in the Old Town.

 3-pavaru-restorans-photo